oracle/terraform-provider-oci/website/docs/d/database_autonomous_container_database.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the Autonomous Container Database.
 * `infrastructure_type` - The infrastructure type this resource belongs to.
+* `key_history_entry` - Key History Entry.
+	* `id` - The id of the Autonomous Database [Vault](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm#concepts) service key management history entry.
+	* `kms_key_version_id` - The OCID of the key container version that is used in database transparent data encryption (TDE) operations KMS Key can have multiple key versions.
+If none is specified, the current key version (latest) of the Key Id is used for the operation.
+	* `time_activated` - The date and time the kms key activated.
+	* `vault_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Oracle Cloud Infrastructure [vault](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm#concepts).
 * `key_store_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the key store.
 * `key_store_wallet_name` - The wallet name for Oracle Key Vault.
 * `kms_key_id` - The OCID of the key container that is used as the master encryption key in database transparent data encryption (TDE) operations.
+* `kms_key_version_id` - The OCID of the key container version that is used in database transparent data encryption (TDE) operations KMS Key can have multiple key versions.
+If none is specified, the current key version (latest) of the Key Id is used for the operation.
 * `last_maintenance_run_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the last maintenance run.
 * `lifecycle_details` - Additional information about the current lifecycle state.
 * `maintenance_window` - The scheduling details for the quarterly maintenance window.
 Patching and system updates take place during the maintenance window.